Ultimate Humboldt Redwoods State Park Wedding and Elopement Guide

 Garberville

 Hexagon Cabin – I’ve stayed here and I can tell you without a doubt that it’s my favorite Airbnb I’ve ever stayed in.
 Not only is the location amazing, but the property is gorgeous.
-You can take a bath outside with 360 degree views.
+You can take a bath outside with 360 degree views of the mountains.
 Talk about a experience to remember!

 The Groves at Redway Beach – This gorgeous cabin is located right along the river.
-Enjoy and afternoon stroll through the redwoods in the backyard and end the night with a sunset toast looking out at the water.
+Enjoy and afternoon stroll through the redwoods in the backyard and end the night with a sunset toast overlooking the water.

 Ferndale